The top 15 Japanese bakeries in Toronto

-Japanese bakeries in Toronto are on the rise!
+Japanese bakeries can be found all over Toronto.
 It's great news if you're craving delicate crepe cakes, roll cakes, creme puffs, spongy cheesecakes, or sweet buns.

-Following the success of the Kensington Market creperie, this Japanese dessert house has expanded its offerings to include a lovely assortment of thinly layered crepe cakes by the slice along with puddings, black sesame tarts, matcha azuki cake, cheesecakes, gelato-stuffed creme puffs, and more.
+This Japanese dessert house in the Fashion District offers a lovely assortment of thinly layered crepe cakes by the slice along with puddings, black sesame tarts, matcha azuki cake, cheesecakes, gelato-stuffed creme puffs and more.

-Channeling the specialty cake shops of Japan like Cozy Corner and Beard Papa's (which once took a brief foray into Toronto), this cafe makes lovely roll cakes and creme puffs in-house.
-Not unlike Swiss rolls, expect swirls of delicately sweetened sponge cake paired with flavours like matcha, red bean, and even adaptations of Western favourites like strawberry shortcake.
+This cafe with multiple Toronto locations makes lovely roll cakes and creme puffs in-house.
+Expect swirls of delicately sweetened sponge cake paired with flavours like matcha, red bean, and even adaptations of Western favourites like strawberry shortcake.

 Join the conversation Load comments